gwleuverink/bundle/docs/advanced-usage.md

 </script>
 ```

-Note that your consuming script still needs to be of type="module" otherwise `window.axios` will be undefined
+Note that your consuming script still needs to be of type="module" otherwise `window.axios` will be undefined.

 {: .alert }